-So many experts rave about the avocado and its health benefits.
-But along with all the nutritional facts, some myths have come that may or may not be true.
+Many experts rave about the avocado and its health benefits.
+But along with all the nutritional facts, there are some notions about the food that may or may not be true.

 Some of these myths may be stopping you from really considering adding this amazing fruit to your diet.
 So let’s take a look at those and see if we can dispel them for you.